logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

-Next, click the *Authentication* tab and verify the settings are identical to the picture below.
+Next, click on the *Authentication* tab and verify the settings are identical to the picture below.

 !!! note
     Currently, AKS is only supported through managed identities.
 Contact the Logical Clocks sales team if you have a self-managed Kubernetes cluster.